 Upgrading to Microsoft Teams, but also have Slack users?

-With Microsoft announcing Teams’ feature parity with Skype for Business, the scenario where two collaboration tools become one is finally possible.
+When Microsoft announced Teams’ feature parity with Skype for Business, the scenario where two collaboration tools become one is finally possible.
 With Skype for Business users estimated to be around 1.43 billion, there’s potential for a whole lot of Teams migrations and integrations.
-As of March 2018, Microsoft Teams has an adoption of 200,000 users.
+As of March 2019, Microsoft Teams has adoption of 500,000+ users.

-There are also many companies who use Slack in addition to Skype for Business, given that Teams adoption is still immature.
+There are also many companies who use Slack in addition to Skype for Business, given that Teams adoption is, by comparison, immature.

 If this is the case at your company, read below as there are special considerations for those Slack users when the rest of your company is migrating from Skype for Business to Microsoft Teams.